ruoyangqiu/RestAPI-HW/README.md

   It will update an existing timecardline with input data and return the timecardline after updated

 Verify that timecard person is consistent throughout the timecard's lifetime

+  I set the employee's set function to private.

+  I also add an if/else statement in every transition state method(Cancel/Reject/Delete/Submit) except approval, which cannot be the employee of timecard.
+The if/else statement will call a help method in Timecard.cs to make sure if the person of the event has the
+  Permission to do the change.
+If true, it will continue to make change.
+Else it will return a InvalidPersonError Message.

+Verify that timecard approver is not timecard person

   I add a if/else statement inside post approval method.
 Hence if approver equals the employee of the submitted timecard, it will return an error message.

-Verify that timecard approver is not timecard person

-  I set the employee's set function to private.

 Add support to root document for creating a timesheet